J. D. Runnels: Chicago Bears

 He was drafted by the Chicago Bears in the sixth round of the 2006 NFL Draft.
 He spent most of his rookie season on the bench, but saw playtime towards the end of the season, when starting fullback Jason McKie injured his ankle.
 Although Runnels was the Bears' second fullback on the depth chart, the Bears often used the more experienced third-string tight end, Gabe Reid instead.
 The Bears waived/injured Runnels on June 11, 2007, and he spent the season on injured reserve.
 He was waived by the team on July 24, 2008.

 Tampa Bay Buccaneers

 On August 16, 2008, Runnels signed with the Tampa Bay Buccaneers after the team released offensive tackle Luke Petitgout.
 He was released by the team four days later.

 Cincinnati Bengals

 Runnels was signed to the practice squad of the Cincinnati Bengals on October 29, 2008.
 He was released on November 11 when the team re-signed cornerback Geoffrey Pope.

 Runnels was re-signed to a future contract on December 29, 2008.
 He was waived on August 10, 2009.
 His release was profiled on the season premiere of the HBO series Hard Knocks: Training Camp with the Cincinnati Bengals.

 Coaching career

 On March 17, 2022, it was announced that Runnels was hired as the Co-Offensive coordinator/Running backs coach of the Houston Gamblers of the United States Football League.

-He is currently the head football coach at Mount St. Mary Highschool in Oklahoma City, Oklahoma.
+He is currently the head football coach at Mount St. Mary High School in Oklahoma City, Oklahoma.